 The Chair, Vice-Chair or, in the absence of both, an Acting Chair selected by the members present, shall serve as the presiding officer of all meetings of the Board.
-The Chair may participate in the discussions and his/her vote shall be recorded as to each agenda item in accordance with g. below.
+The Chair may participate in the discussions and his/her vote shall be recorded as to each agenda item.
 However, he/she may not make or second a motion without relinquishing the gavel.